-LISA experiences shows that graduate students of statistics can benefit a lot from the collaboration program in terms of technical, non-technical and job related impacts.
-This is in addition to their contributions to the quality of researches in other fields.
+In general, LISA experience shows that graduate students of statistics can benefit a lot from the collaboration program in terms of technical, non-technical and job related impacts.
+This is in addition to the contribution to the quality of researches in other fields.